 Admission to the Bachelor of Social Work program is limited and is based on academic qualifications and available space.
-Students will normally complete 60 credit hours of study and achieve a minimum grade point average of 2.67 (B-) (calculated on a student's most recent 60 credit hours of study) and meet other selection criteria prior to program entry.
+Students will normally complete 60 credit hours of study that includes a minimum of 48 credit hours of liberal arts and science courses.
+Students will achieve a minimum grade point average of 2.67 (B-) (calculated on a student's most recent 60 credit hours of study) and meet other selection criteria prior to program entry.
 More information about these criteria can be found in the BSW Supplementary Application for Admission form.